 Street & Steel Oakland Collection Review | In-House Protection

-Regardless, there is something to be said for bedrock basic apparel that comes at an attractive price.
+It’s easy to be dismissive of house brands.
+They often have a fairly generic name, and they certainly don’t have the gravitas associated with the larger brands that often have a high profile in motorcycle racing.Regardless, there is something to be said for bedrock basic apparel that comes at an attractive price.
 In the case of Street & Steel—a house brand for the Cycle Gear chain—the Oakland Collection manages to spring a few positive surprises on us.
 Let’s take a look at how the Oakland apparel covers us from neck to ankle.

 Street & Steel Oakland Jacket/Vest